ceph/ceph/doc/mgr/influx.rst

 extended
 ^^^^^^^^
 There are many other counters that can be collected by configuring the module such as operational counters and suboperational counters.
 A couple of counters are listed and described below, but additional counters can be found here https://github.com/ceph/ceph/blob/5a197c5817f591fc514f55b9929982e90d90084e/src/osd/OSD.cc

 **Operations**

-- Latency counters are measured in microseconds unless otherwise specified in the description
+- Latency counters are measured in microseconds unless otherwise specified in the description.

 +------------------------+--------------------------------------------------------------------------+
 |Counter                 | Description                                                              |